Can you think of any examples of when you might come across decimal numbers in everyday life?

 Activity 11: Decimal dilemmas

-- Four children are taken to the funfair.
+- Jo works as a learning support assistant in a school.
+She accompanies four of the children to a funfair.
 One of the rides, the Wacky Wheel, has the following notice on it:

 - For safety reasons, children must be over 0.95 m tall to go on this ride.